-The notes payable balance at March 31, 2016 consists of two loans with initial principal amounts totaling \$450,000 from the Wisconsin Economic Development Corporation dated September 15, 2010.
+The notes payable balance at June 30, 2016 consists of two notes with original principal amounts that totaled \$450,000 from the Wisconsin Economic Development Corporation dated September 15, 2010.
+These notes bear interest at 2% per annum, and the final payment is due on April 1, 2017.